Indian Island (Bay of Fundy): Name and geography

+There is a historic cemetery on the island.

 History

 Passamaquoddy natives settled on the island after being refused the right to return to St. Andrews, but remained only a few years before relocating back to the American and Canadian mainland.
+In 1795, judge David Owen drew a map of the Passamaquoddy Bay, identifying old French settlements including one at southern Indian Island.

 The island was first known to be settled by the British goldsmith James Chaffey Sr. in 1760, who began trading for native furs.
 Chaffey himself suggested there may have been earlier French settlers on the island as he had seen the ruins of a stone chimney, and clearings in the woods for a European-style garden and linear planting of currants and berries.
 It has been speculated that the fort of Jean Serreau di St Aubin, known to have been built somewhere in the Passamaquoddy Bay but vacated in the years surrounding King William's War and Benjamin Church's 1704 expulsion of the French from the Bay, may have been situated on Indian Island.

 In 1765, the island, under the name "Perkins Island", was granted to "The Canada Company" run by the Burton brothers out of New England.
 When they retired in 1776, they left it to Chaffey and he had a re-grant issued.
-By 1768, a man named John Fontaine, also known as John Fountain, moved to the island with his children; his daughter marrying Chaffey Sr. In 1768, James Boyd of Newburyport published his legal intention to go into business with William Cheney and Joseph Connick in raising livestock on Indian Island, although there is not evidence they arrived despite an apparent Grant from Halifax possibly due to the influence of the American Revolutionary War, and ultimately Cheney was granted nearby Cheney Island in 1785.
+By 1768, a man named John Fontaine, also known as John Fountain, moved to the island with his children; his daughter marrying Chaffey Sr.

+In 1768, James Boyd of Newburyport published his legal intention to go into business with William Cheney and Joseph Connick in raising livestock on Indian Island, although there is not evidence they arrived despite an apparent Grant from Halifax possibly due to the influence of the American Revolutionary War, and ultimately Cheney was granted nearby Cheney Island in 1785.
+Boyd had previously built a home in May 1863 on Indian Island.